Compassionate Classroom Routines

 Use Appropriate Language When Talking About Animals

-It can be a hard habit to break, even for teachers, but gently remind students that animals aren’t to be referred to as “it” or “that” but rather as “he,” “she,” or “they.”
-If you’re an English teacher, you can even teach a lesson on the importance and proper usage of personal pronouns.
+Referring to animals as “it” or “that” can be a hard habit to break, even for teachers, so it’s important to remind students gently that animals should be referred to as “he,” “she,” or “they.”
+If you’re an English teacher, you can even teach a lesson on the importance and proper use of personal pronouns.
 All teachers can incentivize this practice by having an “It” Jar in their classrooms.
-While you’re at it, remove other harmful language—such as, “I’m so hungry, I could eat a horse!” and “kill two birds with one stone”—from conversations and replace it with friendlier idioms.
+While you’re at it, you can help students avoid using unkind expressions—such as “I’m so hungry, I could eat a horse!” and “kill two birds with one stone”—and use animal-friendly idioms instead.

 Feed two birds with one scone animal-friendly idiom